 Well, you landed at the correct place where you'd get introduced to the best online hackathon platform.

-Mettl provides a robust platform for performance of hackathon.
-In case you’re not acquainted with the term “Hackathon”, it is an event where people from different backgrounds (designers, project managers, coders, etc) come together for a specific time period, to solve real-life business problems and build something cool and meaningful in the process.
+Mettl provides a robust platform for the performance of hackathon.
+In case you’re not acquainted with the term “Hackathon,” it is an event where people from different backgrounds (designers, project managers, coders, etc.) come together for a specific time period, to solve real-life business problems and build something cool and meaningful in the process.
 It can be one of those code sprints for open source projects or something around a platform, a framework, or even solve some business problems.